7 minute read

 In this case, you may have an arrangement with a supplier to earn a quarterly rebate based on your overall spend with that supplier.
 Imagine the supplier's policy is to pay the rebate at the end of the year.
 Then, from an accounting perspective, this may need to be accrued for when the rebate is earned, not when it is received.

-When preparing the entry, it's helpful to reference your company's policy and procedure to ensure compliance, and it's best practice to attach supporting documents to the journal entry, like the contract and terms.
-This will help speed up the approval process, as well as any audit work later on.
+When preparing the entry, it's helpful to reference your company's policy and procedure to ensure compliance, and it is best practice to attach supporting documents to the journal entry, like the contract and terms.
+This will help speed up the approval process, as well as any audit work later.

 What Solutions Does BlackLine Offer?